marcosdotonion/lite-glados/README.md

 - **Features**: Describes the two model integration options: Ollama and llama.cpp.
 - **Installation**: Provides steps to set up the environment, install dependencies, and run the program.
 - **Configuration**: Describes how to configure the program for either Ollama or llama.cpp.
-- **Contributing**: Encourages contributions from others.
-- **License and Acknowledgments**: Mentions the license and credits the projects that inspired Lite-GLaDOS.

-This should help users get started with your project and understand its capabilities!